Generative AI and Sales Productivity: Field Experiments in Online Retail

 One potential concern is that consumers in the control group may have been frustrated by the absence of assistance, mechanically reducing their likelihood of purchase and thus inflating the estimated treatment effects.
 To address this concern, we conducted additional experiments on the GenAI-powered chatbot.
 Appendix Table \ref{table:Results of Pre-sale Service Chatbot} reports a series of comparisons, including benchmarks against human agents and hybrid configurations that combine GenAI assistance with human escalation when needed.
-The results indicate that the GenAI chatbot delivers service quality comparable to human customer support (Columns 3–4).
-Integrating GenAI with human agents further increases sales: when comparing the no pre-sale service condition with the treatment that combines GenAI assistance and human escalation when needed, sales rise by 25\% (Columns 5–6), indicating strong complementarities between GenAI and human labor.
-More importantly, comparing consumers who receive GenAI-assisted service with human escalation to those served exclusively by human agents shows that the former spend 11.5\% more (Columns 7–8).
-We interpret this latter comparison as a conservative lower bound on GenAI’s productivity impact in pre-sale customer support.\\
+The results indicate that the GenAI chatbot delivers service quality comparable to human customer support (Column 2).
+Moreover, integrating GenAI with human agents yields substantially larger effects: relative to the no pre-sale service condition, sales increase by 25\% when GenAI assistance is combined with human escalation ($p<0.01$; Column 3), pointing to strong complementarities between GenAI and human labor.
+Most importantly, comparing consumers who receive GenAI-assisted service with human escalation to those served exclusively by human agents shows that the former spend 11.5\% more ($p<0.1$; Column 4).
+We interpret this comparison as a conservative lower bound on GenAI’s sales productivity impact in pre-sale customer support.\\

 The remaining four workflows with detailed data reported in Table \ref{table:summarized main results} exhibit more modest effects on sales, ranging from a negative and statistically insignificant estimate to gains of up to 3\%.
 In particular, the Search Query Refinement application increases sales by 2.9\% ($p<0.05$), while automated Product Description generation raises sales by 2.1\% ($p<0.05$).
 Although smaller in magnitude, these effects are economically meaningful for a platform of this scale and maturity, especially given the near-universal exposure of consumers to search and product descriptions.\\